Subscription Review FAQ

 Three-year CPU is equal to cost (each title’s most recent calendar year unit price as established by the publisher) multiplied by three, then divided by use (total number of uses over the past three calendar years).
 For journals, one use is equivalent to a single full-text article download (in either PDF or HTML format).

 In some cases, full-text article databases are not an exact substitute for a full journal subscription.
 Coverage may not include every article, letters to the editor, book review, or graphic (illustrations, charts, or maps).
 Western can provide access to this content via ILL or per-article purchasing, however.
 Additionally, many of the journals included in these types of databases have “embargo periods.”
 This means that the publisher of an embargoed title does not allow the database to release the full-text content for a predetermined length of time.
-Typically, databases are useful for accessing content older than 5 years.
+Typically, databases are useful for accessing content older than 1 or 2 years.

 If a journal is used regularly as part of instruction, the usage should reflect that curricular need.
 To make sure your students’ use is counted, always provide access to course readings via course reserves or a permanent link embedded in Canvas—not by sharing the PDF.
-The Libraries Course Reserve staff can help you build permanent URLs or add library resources to Canvas.
+The Libraries Course Reserve staff or Subject Teams can help you build permanent URLs or add library resources to Canvas.

 No. The Libraries will continue to identify effective means of providing books (and other owned resources with one-time costs) to its users.

 Yes!
 Anyone may request a new subscription via the Libraries website.
 Requests received during Fall Quarter will be considered under the current year’s subscription review; titles requested in Winter, Spring, or Summer will be considered the next academic year.
-If selected for purchase, new subscriptions will begin the following year (e.g. a title submitted in Fall 2021 will be considered during the 2021-22 subscription review and, if selected, will start January 2023).
+If selected for purchase, new subscriptions will begin the following year (e.g. a title submitted in Fall 2024 will be considered during the 2024-25 subscription review and, if selected, will start January 2026).

 Support open access and contribute a pre- or post-publication version of your scholarly work to Western CEDAR, the university’s institutional repository.
 In this way, your scholarship and creative activity will be available at Western and worldwide.
 CEDAR is a service of Western Libraries in partnership with the Graduate School, the Office of the Provost, and the Office of Research and Sponsored Programs.
 By showcasing Western’s scholarly and creative works, CEDAR facilitates global discovery and promotes open access and sustainable scholarly communication.
 Robust participation in open access by scholars worldwide is the best long-term approach to help transform current, publisher-controlled scholarly communication models.